nickserv/danamccurdy.com/drumming.md

 Rhythm has always been the most compelling and visceral aspect of music for me, and my love for the sheer variety of sounds and rhythms that man-made or found objects can produce has led me, over the years, to collect a wide range of hand drums, percussion instruments, and various other noise makers.

-In 2001, I was moved to begin a regular drumming practice as a response to emotional stress from the World Trade Center attack, and I've been drumming with others in various community settings ever since, as a therapeutic, meditative, and recreational practice, for my own wellbeing, and the wellbeing of others.
+In 2001, I was moved to begin a regular drumming practice as a response to my own emotional stress from the World Trade Center attack, and I've been drumming with others in various community settings ever since, as a therapeutic, meditative, and recreational practice for my own wellbeing and for the wellbeing of others.

-<p class="before-list">For most of that time, I've been facilitating drum circles for many different types of communities, including:</p>
+<p class="before-list">Since then, I've been facilitating drum circles for many different types of communities, including:</p>

 - schools
 - youth groups